10 Reasons People Choose CBD Isolate

 10. Post Traumatic Stress Disorder (PTSD)

 CBD isolate may help reduce the frequency and severity of the symptoms associated with PTSD.
-Excitingly, enough work has been laid out for CBD and PTSD, that human trials are getting underway.
+Excitingly human trials are coming soon for for CBD and PTSD.

 In a review outlining what we know thus far, CBD was discussed as being effective at reduce stress and anxiety.
 It also “enhanced consolidation of explicit fear extinction.”
 In a well-documented case study of a young girl with PTSD, CBD “maintained a decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep” over a five-month period.